Gluten-Free Rice Krispies Treats

 Remember, gluten is a protein found in wheat, rye, barley and spelt.
 Barley (and gluten for that matter) is not considered one of the top 8 allergens and therefore does not have to be called out in the allergen statement.
 Be sure to check ingredient labels for ingredients containing barley or malt because they will not be called out like wheat will be.

-Kellogg’s used to carry a gluten-free variety, but due to poor sales they discontinued the product a few years ago.
+Kellogg’s used to carry a gluten-free variety, but they discontinued the product a few years ago.
 Luckily, there are some gluten-free rice cereal alternatives to Kellogg’s Rice Krispies that you can use in this recipe.
 Some of my favorites are Bake to Nature Gluten-Free Sprout and Shine Cereal, Malt-O-Meal Crispy Rice Cereal (this is confusing since the word “malt” is in the name brand, but their product contains no malt or gluten), and Aldi Millville Crispy Rice Cereal (not certified gluten-free).

 Ingredients